-- 2.1.1 Day Schools for mainstream education or specialised subjects. - 2.1.2 Residential schools for both primary and secondary education. - 2.1.3 Seminaries and theological colleges for ongoing religious education.
+- 2.1.1 Day Schools for mainstream education or specialised subjects. - 2.1.2 Residential schools for both primary and secondary education - 2.1.3 Seminaries and theological colleges for ongoing religious education.

-These subjects should be valued as schools, see SAA Public Buildings Committee Practice Note 5 (Valuation of Schools).
+These subjects should be valued with reference to the SAA Public Buildings Committee Practice Note 5 (Valuation of Schools).